dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ### Cursor Specified in the Diff Query Request {#sec-cursor-pattern-response-to-with-cursor-request}

-If the update collection associated to the requester is not empty and the diff query request includes the query parameter 'cursor' with value P, the Authorization Server proceeds as follows.
+If the update collection associated with the requester is not empty and the diff query request includes the query parameter 'cursor' with value P, the Authorization Server proceeds as follows.

 * The Authorization Server MUST return a 4.00 (Bad Request) response in case the 'cursor' parameter specifies a value other than 0 or than a positive integer.

-* If no series item X with 'index' having value P is found in the collection associated to the requester, then that item has been previously removed from the history of updates for that requester (see {{sec-series-pattern}}).
+* If no series item X with 'index' having value P is found in the collection associated with the requester, then that item has been previously removed from the history of updates for that requester (see {{sec-series-pattern}}).
 In this case, the Authorization Server returns a 2.05 (Content) diff query response.

    The response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.